 Of course, if you’re not averse to getting some extra steps in, you can always get your child comfy in the stroller and just walk around for a bit.
 Maybe grab a drink along the way (Hollywood Studios typically has several pop-up bars around the Park) and just enjoy your surroundings.
 If you’re visiting with your own personal stroller, this may be the ideal option.

-Or, if you think your child can handle a little bit of noise (and pull himself or herself away from the sights) and you don’t mind technically leaving the Park, you could always take a few loops around on the Skyliner!
-You’ll need to disembark and re-board at the Caribbean Beach Resort Station, but the ride is about 5 minutes long between the Park and the Skyliner hub, so a few spins could be helpful for a nap.
+Or if you think your child can handle a little bit of noise (and pull themselves away from the sights) and you don’t mind technically leaving the Park, you could always take a few loops around on the Skyliner!
+You’ll need to disembark and re-board at the Caribbean Beach Resort Station, but the ride is about five minutes long between the Park and the Skyliner hub, so a few spins could be helpful for a nap.
 (Note that you can be boarded with others in the Skyliner gondolas, so if it’s busy, you might want to forgo this option.)

 When you’re traveling the World with little ones (or big ones with little bladders), knowing where to find the best restrooms can be some seriously valuable information.
 Here are our Restroom MVPs.

 On Sunset Boulevard, the Sunset Club Couture Restrooms are conveniently located just down the block from Rock ‘N’ Roller Coaster, Lightning McQueen’s Racing Academy, and Tower of Terror.
 There is a restroom closer to these iconic attractions, but with so much going on at the end of Sunset Boulevard, the Hollywood Tower Restrooms tend to be very busy.
 Head to the Sunset Club Couture Restrooms instead!